homanchou/thexr/README.md

   - make identity using session
   - use in channel using authentication

-- system, or framework to enable rendering a 3d canvas
-- customize esbuild
+- use unique_id as entity_id and add to the scene

 To start your Phoenix server: